Podiatry Billing Services

 Podiatry Billing by State

 We handle podiatry billing in all 50 states.
-Select your state for location-specific payer details, Medicaid rules, and Medicare MAC policies.
+The 2026 Medicare allowables for podiatry CPT codes in every state are in the fee table above.
+Open any state below for its full payer environment, Medicaid rules, and Medicare MAC policies.

 Frequently Asked Questions